Skip to main content

 • Biologic

-Biologics are processed in the body differently than oral or topical medications.
-Most biologic medications come as liquids and should be administered by injection.
+A biologic is a type of medicine that is processed in the body differently than inhalers, oral medications (pills), or steroids.
+It is taken by injection under the skin (subcutaneous injection).
 Today, different biologics are used to treat many conditions you may be familiar with.

 3. D